Nexmo/station/_documentation/en/client-sdk/overview.md

 ---
 title: Overview
 meta_title: Realtime communication with In-App Messaging and In-app Voice
-description: This topic provides a brief overview of Nexmo Client SDK.
+description: This topic provides a brief overview of Vonage Client SDK.
+(Nexmo is now Vonage)
 ---

 # Overview

-Nexmo Client SDK allows you to build Programmable Conversation applications.
+Vonage Client SDK allows you to build Programmable Conversation applications.

 Using the Conversation API and the Client SDK you can build complete applications that feature two-way voice and messaging communications.
 Whereas the [Conversation API](/conversation/overview) can be used directly to build out the backend of your Programmable Conversation application, the Client SDK enables you to quickly and easily build the client-side application.
 The backend usually deals with tasks such as managing users in a database, the generation of tokens for those users, and the creation of the [Conversations](/conversation/concepts/conversation).
-The client-side provides methods to log users into Nexmo, and handle the various [Events](/conversation/concepts/event) that are generated as communication takes place.
+The client-side provides methods to log users into Vonage, and handle the various [Events](/conversation/concepts/event) that are generated as communication takes place.
 Other client-side functions include generating member invites if required, displaying typing indicators, and handling voice call operations such as inbound call, making a call, a user hanging up, and so on.

 Client SDK enables communications across multiple [Channels](/conversation/concepts/channel) including: